perlwasm/talk-perlcic-2020/index.md

     i32.add)
 )
 ^D
-$ plasm wat src/mathstuff.wat
-$ mv src/mathstuff.wasm lib/MathStuff.wasm
+$ wat2wasm &lt; src/mathstuff.wat &gt; lib/MathStuff.wasm
 ```

 Note:
-Honestly though, even that is too much work!
+Honestly though, even that is WAY too much work!
 With Wasm::Hook we can reduce the boilerplate even more.

 1. We write some WebAssembly text that will implement our module.
 In this case we are using WebAssembly Text, but with the
 right tools this could also be C, Rust or Go.
-2. The plasm subcommand wat uses wat2wasm to generate the WebAssembly binary.
+2. We use the wat2wasm command-line tool to convert the WebAssembly text to WebAssembly binary and place it
-3. Next we move the WebAssembly binary output where you would normally expect to see the .pm for our module.
+where you would normally expect to see the .pm if this were a pure-perl module.

 ---